CommandShiftHQ/dom-manipulation/README.md

 ## Intro

-- This repo contains the demo webpage used in the <span style="background-color:#121212; color: goldenrod">Manchester Codes</span><span style="background-color:#121212; color: lightskyblue"> DOM Manipulation</span> lecture on 22/03/22.
+- This repo contains the demo webpage used in the <span style="background-color:#121212; color: goldenrod">Manchester Codes</span><span style="background-color:#121212; color: lightskyblue"> DOM Manipulation</span> lecture.
 - You can run this page locally by cloning the repo, opening it in VSCode, right-clicking on the `index.html` file and choosing *Open in Default Browser*.
+Alternatively install & use the *Live Server* VSCode extension.

 <br/>

 ## Exercises
-- The exercises we performed during the session are explained below.
+- During the lecture a variety of DOM Manipulation exercises were performed.
+These are explained below.
 - The first five exercises were performed using the console in Chrome Dev Tools.
 - The sixth exercise was performed by updating the code in this repo.
 These changes have been kept and can be viewed in `index.html` & `index.js`.